John Frederick of Holstein-Gottorp: Life

-In February 1631 John Frederick conferred with Gustavus II Adolphus of Sweden and a number of Lower Saxon princes in Leipzig, all of them troubled by Habsburg's growing influence wielded by virtue of the Edict of Restitution in a number of Northern German Lutheran prince-bishoprics.
+In February 1631 John Frederick conferred with Gustavus II Adolphus of Sweden and a number of Lower Saxon princes in Leipzig, all of them troubled by the Habsburg's growing influence wielded by virtue of the Edict of Restitution in a number of Northern German Lutheran prince-bishoprics.
 John Frederick speculated to regain the Prince-Archbishopric of Bremen and therefore in June/July 1631 officially allied himself with Sweden.
 For the war being John Frederick accepted the supreme command of Gustavus II Adolphus, who promised to restitute the Prince-Archbishopric to its former Administrator.
 In October an Army, newly recruited by John Frederick, started to reconquer the Prince-Archbishopric and – supported by Swedish troops – to capture the neighboured Prince-Bishopric of Verden, de facto dismissing Verden's Catholic Prince-Bishop Franz Wilhelm, Count of Wartenberg, (ruled 1630–1632) and causing the flight of the Catholic clergy wherever they arrived.
 The Prince-Bishopric of Verden became subject of a Swedish military administration with John Frederick being officially the Administrator.

 The reconquest of the Prince-Archbishopric of Bremen – helped by forces from Sweden and from the city of Bremen – was interrupted by Leaguist forces under Gottfried Heinrich Graf zu Pappenheim, coming as a relief to Stade, where they joined the Catholic imperial and Leaguist forces still holding out.
-On May 10, 1632, they were granted safe-conduct and left a desperately impoverished city of Stade after its siege by John Frederick's forces.
+On 18 May 1632 they were granted safe-conduct and left a desperately impoverished city of Stade after its siege by John Frederick's forces.
 John Frederick was back in his office, only to realise the supremacy of Sweden, insisting on its supreme command until the war's end.

 The Prince-Archbishopric of Bremen continuously suffered from billeting and alimenting soldiers.
 The relation between the Estates, who had to maintain administration under Catholic occupation, and the returned John Frederick were difficult.
 The Estates preferred to directly negotiate with the occupants, this time the Swedes.
 John Frederick wanted to secularise the monasteries in favour of his budget, but the opposing Estates prevented that.

 After John Frederick's death in 1634 the Bremian Chapter and Estates regarded Frederick's (later Danish Crown Prince) dismissal as coadjutor by Ferdinand II by virtue of the Edict of Restitution illegitimate.
 But the Swedish occupants had to be persuaded first, to accept Frederick's succession.
 So Chapter and Estates ruled the Prince-Archbishopric until the conclusion of the negotiations with Sweden.
 In 1635 he succeeded as Lutheran Administrator Frederick II in the Sees of Bremen and of Verden.
 But he had to render homage to the minor Queen regnant Christina of Sweden.

-In the same year Pope Urban VIII provided the Catholic coadjutor Leopold Wilhelm, Archduke of Austria, imposed in 1629 by his father Ferdinand II, with the Archdiocese of Bremen, but due to its persisting occupation by the Swedes he never gained de facto pastoral influence let alone the power as prince-archbishop.
+In the same year, Pope Urban VIII provided the Catholic coadjutor Leopold Wilhelm, Archduke of Austria with the Archdiocese of Bremen, but due to its persisting occupation by the Swedes he never gained de facto pastoral influence let alone power as Prince-Archbishop.